craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Jan 31, 2020
+* Percentages are reversible.
+8% of 25 is the same as 25% of 8, and one of them is much easier to calculate mentally.

 # Jan 30, 2020
 * Sometimes docker containers created wit `docker-compose` don't rebuild when you'd expect them to.
 To hard reset a group of composed containers, use `docker-compose down && docker-compose build`.
 *  Vim can be [configured](https://vim.fandom.com/wiki/Set_working_directory_to_the_current_file) to automatically change the working directory when a new file is opened.
 When working with multiple window splits, this feature is indispensible.